rdkcentral/Lightning/docs/HandlingInput/Mouse.md

 To enable Mouse input, set `enablePointer: true` in your application options.

-In your component you can add the following methods to handle Hover, UnHover, and click events.
+In your component, you can add the following methods to handle Hover, UnHover, and click events.

 ```
 _handleClick() {